-The Wheelchair Basketball Canada National Academy is the world’s first full-time, year-round, daily training environment for high performance wheelchair basketball athletes.
+The Wheelchair Basketball Canada National Academy, presented by Toyota, is a full-time, year-round, daily training environment for high performance wheelchair basketball athletes.

 It is a groundbreaking initiative that will ensure Canada’s ongoing podium success at future World Championships and Paralympic Games.
 The National Academy is a homegrown solution designed to broaden the national team talent pool and accelerate the development of elite Canadian athletes in their pursuit of gold.